kubevirt/demo/README.md

 $ kubectl apply -f https://raw.githubusercontent.com/kubevirt/demo/master/manifests/vm.yaml

 # After deployment you can manage VMs using the usual verbs:
-$ kubectl get vms
-$ kubectl get vms -o yaml testvm
+$ kubectl describe vm testvm

-# To start a VM you can use
+# To start a VM you can use, this will create a VM instance (VMI)
 $ ./virtctl start testvm

-# Afterwards you can inspect the instances
+# The interested reader can now optionally inspect the instance
-$ kubectl get vmis
-$ kubectl get vmis -o yaml testvm
+$ kubectl describe vmi testvm

-# To shut it down again
+# To shut the VM down again:
 $ ./virtctl stop testvm

 # To delete
-$ kubectl delete vms testvm
+$ kubectl delete vm testvm
 # To create your own
 $ kubectl apply -f $YOUR_VM_SPEC
 ```

-### Accessing VMs (serial console & vnc)
+### Accessing VMs (serial console & VNC)

 ```
 # Connect to the serial console
 $ ./virtctl console testvm

 # Connect to the graphical display
-# It Requires remote-viewer from the virt-viewer package.
+# This requires remote-viewer from the virt-viewer package and a graphical desktop from where oyu run virtctl
 $ ./virtctl vnc testvm
 ```